4NI5H/Shopping-Cart/README.md

 # Shopping-Cart
-A React based app for a shopping cart using Context API for state management.
+A React app for shopping cart using Context API for state management and includes feature like filtering product based on fast delivery, ratings, price.

 ## Available Scripts